Picross e

 Picross e is a series of nonogram puzzle video games developed and published by Jupiter for the Nintendo 3DS handheld game console.
 It is the successor to Jupiter's Nintendo-published Picross games including the Mario's Picross series and Picross DS.

 Games

+The puzzles of the Picross e series were later re-released as part of Picross S+ for Nintendo Switch.

 Spin-offs

 Jupiter used the mechanics and UI of their Picross e games as the basis for a number of licensed spin-off games:

 Reception

 Reception towards the series from professional critics has been "average" according to aggregate review website Metacritic and GameRankings.